 Skip to main content

-Journey settings help you attach the right connected systems to a specific journey.
+Use journey settings when one journey should keep creating work, AI output, and follow-up in the same connected tools by default.
 This is one of the simplest ways to reduce friction for smaller teams, because it keeps task creation and AI work pointed at the right destination by default.

 What journey settings are for